ThisGameZR/Classification-problem-Steam-game-recommendation/README.md

 | SVM-RBF    | 60  | 3067 | 45  | 16828 |
 | SVM-Poly   | 77  | 3050 | 79  | 16794 |

+- True Positive (TP): The model correctly recommends a good game.
+- True Negative (TN): The model correctly does not recommend a bad game.
+- False Positive (FP): The model recommends a game that is not good (a false alarm).
+- False Negative (FN): The model does not recommend a game that is good (a missed opportunity).

 Looking at the AUC scores, we can see that SVM-RBF has the lowest AUC score, followed by SVM-Poly, KNN, LR, and SVM-Linear.
 This suggests that SVM-RBF and SVM-Poly may not be the best models for this dataset.

 When we consider the classification report for accuracy, precision, recall, and f1-score, we can see that all models have a similar accuracy rate of around 84%.
 However, the precision, recall, and f1-score differ significantly between the models.

 Among the models, LR and SVM-Linear have similar performance in terms of precision, recall, and f1-score.
 SVM-Poly has the highest precision for False class, while LR and SVM-Linear have the highest recall and f1-score for False class.
 SVM-RBF has the lowest precision and recall for False class.

-Overall, the LR and SVM-Linear models seem to have the best performance in terms of balanced precision and recall, with LR having the higher AUC score.
-However, it's important to note that the choice of the best model depends on the specific needs and constraints of the project.
+Overall, the LR and SVM-Linear models seem to have the best performance in terms of balanced precision and recall, with lowest FN which I think is more important for game recommendation.

+**_Note:_**

+##### In the context of game recommendation, it might be more important to lower FN (false negatives) than FP (false positives).
+This is because recommending a good game to a user who may not be interested in it (a false positive) may not have as severe consequences as failing to recommend a game that the user would enjoy (a false negative).

+##### A false negative could lead to a negative user experience, dissatisfaction, and potentially even losing the user to a competitor platform.
+On the other hand, a false positive might result in the user simply ignoring the recommendation or trying out a game they may not have otherwise considered, which may not have as significant an impact on user experience.

 # **Download Models**